SAP/spartacus-docs/_pages/contributing/type-safety-in-spartacus.md

 The benefits of this pattern are as follows:

 - Mocked methods resemble the original methods much more, so tests are more accurate (for example, you do not forget to return a value)
-- If the original methods are refactored, this refactoring is also propagated to the mocks in the unit test
+- If the original methods are refactored, this refactoring is also propagated to the mocks in the unit test.